rokanas/Data-Structures-and-Algorithms-Labs/README.md

 For example, you can try the case above by passing the arguments `-n 1,000,000 -r 0.0001`.
 Use whichever way you prefer!

-## Asymptotic complexity
+### Asymptotic complexity

-Finally, use the benchmarking program to answer some questions about the growth rates (order of growth) of your algorithms.
+Finally, use the benchmarking program to answer some questions about the growth rates of your algorithms.
-See Part 1 in **answers.txt**.

-TODO (Christian): This file has not been been added to the lab yet.
-Check again a bit later!
+See **answers.txt**, "Part 1".

-# Part 2: Building the suffix array
+## Part 2: Building the suffix array

 Now that you have played around with sorting algorithms for a while, it's time to build the search index.
 Here, you will modify `SuffixArray.java`.

-## Background: Suffix arrays
+### Background: Suffix arrays

 We want to search for arbitrary strings of characters in a text.
 A very nice data structure called a *suffix array* can be used as a search index for this problem.